 Overall, the results of the HTMT analysis support the conclusion that this research model meets the requirements for discriminant validity.
 Thus, the constructs used can be assured to have clear conceptual distinctions and do not experience conceptual multicollinearity that could interfere with the interpretation of the results of the structural model.

-Figure 1.
+Fig. 1.
 Repeated Indicator Approach Model

 The results of the multicollinearity test (table 3) using the VIF value, with findings of VIF < 5.000, indicate that no multicollinearity issues were found in the analyzed model.
 In the lower-order modeling, the highest VIF was found in item ATAI_2_4 at 3.350 < 5.000, and in the higher-order model, the highest VIF was found in the LD_2 dimension at 2.737 < 5.000, indicating no multicollinearity issues were detected.
 Furthermore, the results of the factor testing showed outer loading values ranging from 0.715 to 0.927 (lower-order) and from 0.836 to 0.929 (higher-order).
 This indicates that each item reflects its dimension with a high category (outer loading > 0.700) in both the lower-order model (figure 1) and the higher-order model (figure 2).